 - Multi-channel with horizontal speaker arrangement.

-- 2D surround sound.
+- 2D surround audio.

 - Allows up to 6 channels on a single device.

-As you can see from the above comparison, Dolby Atmos offers enhanced sound quality and more features for home audio setups, which is why it’s typically more expensive.
+As you can see from the above comparison, Dolby Atmos Sound offers enhanced sound quality and more features for home audio setups, which is why it’s typically more expensive.

 Still, both Dolby Digital and Dolby Atmos offer excellent sound quality and can be assets to your home viewing and listening experience.